flyingmothman/bionlp/README.md

 sudo apt-get -y install build-essential pip install allennlp
 ```

+All remaining dependencies can be installed using `pip install -r requirements.txt`.

 ## Preprocessed data
 Run script `./download_preprocessed_data.sh` to download all preprocessed training data into `./preprocessed_data`.
 The models' performance results are persisted at `./training_results/performance`.